Our framework

 Personalized to your context

 Your feedback is shaped by how you preach and who you're preaching to.
-A youth group message to teenagers and a small group study for seniors are evaluated with different priorities — because what makes communication effective changes with every audience and setting.
+A youth-group message and a small-group study for seniors are evaluated with different priorities, because what makes communication effective changes with every audience and setting.

-Message type matters too.
-A sermon is evaluated differently than a teaching or a talk — a sermon might ask "would this still carry power if delivered quietly?" while a teaching asks "could someone summarize this in 2–3 sentences?"
-When you upload, you tell us the type, style, audience, and age range.
-We calibrate the coaching feedback and the scoring to match.
+A sermon is evaluated differently than a teaching or a talk.
+A sermon might ask "would this still carry power if delivered quietly?" while a teaching asks "could someone summarize this in two or three sentences?"
+You tell us the type, style, audience, and age range when you upload, and we calibrate to match.